afreymiller/vue-blokus/README.md

 # vue-blokus
-Blokus is a four-player strategy game in which player choose a color and place polyominoes on a 20x20 tile board which are allowed to be adjacent at the corners but not at the edges of another polyomino of the same color.
+Blokus is a four-player strategy game in which players choose a color and take turns placing polyominoes of said color on a 20x20 tile board.
 Each polyomino is a permutation of laterally connected tiles which follow every possible configuration permutation from 1 to 5 tiles.

 For ease of reference, we will define some terms.
 The line segments that comprise the border of a polyomino will be referred to as edges, and the meeting of these edges will be referred to as a vertex.